Factor-Based Conditional Diffusion Model for Contextual Portfolio Optimization: Introduction

-In this paper, we introduce a factor-based conditional diffusion model for portfolio optimization, which generates the full cross-sectional distribution of next-day stocks returns conditional on asset-specific factors.
-Motivated by its proven success in conditional image and video generation, our model adapts the Diffusion Transformer (DiT, \citet{peebles2023scalable}) architecture by incorporating a token-wise conditioning mechanism that integrates assets-level factor information for each asset.
-Empirical results on the Chinese A-share market show that mean-variance portfolios constructed through daily optimization based on the generated return distributions significantly outperform those based on standard empirical and shrinkage estimators.
-To our best knowledge, this is the first study to combine factors with conditional diffusion models for portfolio optimization, highlighting the value of modeling the full return distribution for financial decision-making.
+\item We propose to use a factor-based conditional diffusion model for solving contextual portfolio optimization.
+This approach enables the model to learn and generate the complete cross-sectional distribution of next-period stock returns, conditioned on asset-specific factors.
+Inspired by the success of Diffusion Transformer (DiT, \citet{peebles2023scalable}) architecture in image generation, we adapt the DiT architecture to incorporate a token-wise conditioning mechanism.
+This modification integrates asset-level factor information for each asset, while allowing the model to effectively capture complex dependencies between assets.
+The Transformer architecture is particularly well-suited for this task, due to its scalability, proficiency in modeling high-dimensional data, and capacity to accommodate diverse conditioning inputs.
+To our best knowledge, this is the first study to apply conditional diffusion models for risk-sensitive contextual (portfolio) optimization, highlighting the value of generative modeling for financial decision-making.